SendhyKurniawan/projectbasedlearning/docs/testing.md

 ## Playwright (WIP)

-Playwright is scaffolded on the `feat/playwright-qa-suite` branch.
-No specs are committed yet.
+Playwright is in progress on the `feat/playwright-qa-suite` branch — no test files or `playwright.config.*` are committed yet. `package.json` has the scripts ready; to activate the suite, add `playwright.config.ts` at the repo root and create test files.

 ```bash
 npm run test:pw         # headless